MTF Top Surgery serving greater Springfield, MA and Hartford, CT area

 Am I a good candidate for MTF breast augmentation?

 During your consultation, Dr. Johnson will provide you with her expert opinion as to whether a breast augmentation with implants is a good option for you.
 She will help you decide which size and shape would fit you best.
 The risks and benefits and possible complications of surgery will all be discussed.
 Once you are fully informed, you will be able to determine whether having breast augmentation surgery is for you.

 What do I need to schedule MTF top surgery consultation?

-If you want to use your insurance for coverage, complete all of these steps:
+If you want to use your insurance for coverage you will need to do the following:

-- Fax or email the medical policy AND proof of covered benefit to our office (fax # 413-731-7870) or email to firstname.lastname@example.org along with the required documentation (i.e. therapist letter).
+- Fax or email the letter(s) to our office (fax # 413-731-7870) or email to email@example.com.
 Include your phone number so we can contact you with your appointment.

-- Once we have received all of the documentation, we will call you to schedule your consultation.
-If you have not received a phone call from us after 7 days, please check in with us to make sure we have received everything.
+- Once we have received the documentation, we will call you to schedule your consultation.
+If you have not received a phone call from us after 3 days, please check in with us to make sure we have received everything.

 Will I be seen by the surgeon?

 Yes.
 Dr. Johnson will meet with you and she will discuss all your surgical options.
 You may also see a Physician Assistant first.
 Together they will provide you with the necessary information so that you feel confident and comfortable with your surgical decision.

 Will I be charged for an initial consultation?